justicedemocrats/new-site/src/pages/candidates/ro-khanna.md

 outcome: Won
 image: /img/jd_site_rokhanna_550x600_061218.jpg
 blurb: >-
-  As the freshman Congressman representing California's 17th District, Ro is focused on getting special interest and lobbying money out of politics, making college affordable and fighting for renewable energy and the environment.
+  As the Congressman representing California's 17th District, Ro is focused on getting special interest and lobbying money out of politics, making college affordable and fighting for renewable energy and the environment.
 ---